angular/angular-hint/CONTRIBUTING.md

   - Each AngularHint module should load its own dependencies using `browserify`.
 For instance, AngularHintDOM depends on the library `domInterceptor`.
 This dependency is included within AngularHintDom by the browserify `require` function.
   - All AngularHint modules should load AngularHintLog as a dependency, see #3.

-3. Message Logging
+3. Events

-All AngularHint modules should use AngularHintLog to log their messages.
-This creates a standard pipeline for all AngularHint messages.
+All AngularHint modules should use `hint.emit` to emit their events.
+This creates a standard pipeline for all AngularHint events.

-To use AngularHintLog, see its [README.md](https://github.com/angular/angular-hint-log#angular-hint-log).
+`angular.hint` is an instance of [EventEmitter2](https://github.com/asyncly/EventEmitter2).

 4. Module Testing